elias-soykat/pokedex-monorepo/README.md

 This is Pokedex app built with NextJS, Redux, Typescript and Tailwindcss

 !!!
-Attention: `apps/pokedex-redux` is page router and `apps/pokedex` is app router

-Because the module `next-redux-wrapper` is only available for pages router of NextJS application, `pokedex-redux` is built with pages router and `@mui/x-data-grid` is used for first page
+Attention: `packages/pokedex-redux` is page router, because the module `next-redux-wrapper` is only available for pages router of NextJS application, `pokedex-app` is built with pages router and `@mui/x-data-grid` is used for first page.

 ## Run this project